Apply

 Online and Flexible Options

-Take advantage of flexible learning options including online, evening and summer classes.
-Whether you live in Saskatchewan or on the other side of the globe, the University of Regina is ready to help you meet your academic and career goals.
+Take advantage of flexible learning options, including online, evening, Saturday, and summer classes.
+Whether you’re in Saskatchewan or across the globe, the University of Regina is here to support your academic and career goals.

 Three students using a computer together